heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Scheduler Performance Tuning.md

 To improve scheduling performance, the kube-scheduler can stop looking for feasible nodes once it has found enough of them.
 In large clusters, this saves time compared to a naive approach that would consider every node.

 You specify a threshold for how many nodes are enough, as a whole number percentage of all the nodes in your cluster.
 The kube-scheduler converts this into an integer number of nodes.
-During scheduling, if the kube-scheduler has identified enough feasible nodes to exceed the configured percentage, the kube-scheduler stops searching for more feasible nodes and moves on to the [scoring phase](https://kubernetes.io/docs/concepts/scheduling-eviction/kube-scheduler/#kube-scheduler-implementation).
+During scheduling, if the kube-scheduler has identified enough feasible nodes to exceed the configured percentage, the kube-scheduler stops searching for more feasible nodes and moves on to the [](https://kubernetes.io/docs/concepts/scheduling-eviction/kube-scheduler/#kube-scheduler-implementation).

-[How the scheduler iterates over Nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduler-perf-tuning/#how-the-scheduler-iterates-over-nodes) describes the process in detail.
+[](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduler-perf-tuning/#how-the-scheduler-iterates-over-nodes) describes the process in detail.

 ### Default threshold[](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduler-perf-tuning/#default-threshold)